Forestry and wood science labs

 Principally a facility for undergraduate teaching, the Teaching Laboratory is also available for use by postgraduate students during term times, term breaks and long vacation if it is unbooked.

 This laboratory is used for entomology and ecology teaching and research.
-Access is restricted and anyone wishing to use the lab should contact Dr Murray.
+Access is restricted and anyone wishing to use the lab should contact Vicki Wilton.

 Equipment and tools are available for use from the laboratory technician.
 Equipment includes saws, planers etc., a high temperature kiln, preservation cylinder, incising machine, pulp and paper equipment, grinder, pellet press and an 'Instron' strength testing machine.
 Before using any equipment or machinery in the Wood Technology Lab you must contact the technician for full instructions and safety procedure.
 Hearing, eye and foot protection is mandatory in the workshop area!